Theresa Wayman: Early life

+Career

-Music career
+Music

 After relocating to Los Angeles, Wayman formed Warpaint on Valentine's Day 2004 with Kokal and sisters Jenny Lee Lindberg and Shannyn Sossamon.
 The band spent four years performing around Los Angeles and composing original material before self-releasing its debut EP, Exquisite Corpse, in August 2008.
 Following a number of lineup changes in 2009—which included Wayman recruiting drummer Stella Mozgawa—Warpaint released its debut studio album, The Fool, in October 2010 on Rough Trade Records.
 The album was well received by critics, peaked at No. 176 on the Billboard 200, and charted in the United Kingdom and Ireland.

 Wayman also had "a brief spell" as a member of Vincent Gallo's backing band in 2005.
 Describing the experience, she said, "I was really, really bummed when Warpaint split up, and was really grateful to be able to keep playing.
 He and I were going to continue playing, but then Warpaint got back together, and I had to go with that.
 Because Warpaint is my heart and soul".

 Wayman formed a group, BOSS, with Sarah Jones of Hot Chip and Guro Gikling of All We Are.
-The trio's first single, "I'm Down With That", was released by Speedy Wunderground on November 27, 2015.

-On March 6, 2018, under the name TT, Wayman released the first single, "Love Leaks", from her debut solo record, LoveLaws.
+The trio's first single, "I'm Down With That", was released by Speedy Wunderground on November 27, 2015.On March 6, 2018, under the name TT, Wayman released the first single, "Love Leaks", from her debut solo record, LoveLaws.
 The album was released on May 18, 2018, through her own LoveLeaks label and distributed by Caroline International.

 As a guitarist, Wayman is known to play a Fender Mustang.

-Film career
+Acting

 Wayman occasionally works as an actress, and has appeared in two feature films and two short films.
 In 2002, she appeared in a minor role as a food service girl in The Rules of Attraction, alongside later bandmate Sossamon.
 She later portrayed J.T. in Rift, a 2004 short film by Sam Goldberg, and Ada in Burke Roberts' 2006 short film Insult to Injury.
 In 2010, Wayman played a supporting role in Pete Smalls Is Dead, portraying Saskia, "a laconic femme fatale".

-In 2021 it was announced she will play the role of Ruth in the feature film adaptation of Kenneth J. Harvey's award-winning novel, INSIDE.
+In 2021 it was announced she will play the role of Ruth in the feature film adaptation of Kenneth J. Harvey's award-winning novel, Inside.

+Influences

+Wayman's musical influences from her childhood and adolescence include Talking Heads, Cyndi Lauper, Tina Turner, Jimmy Page and Björk.

+Personal life

+Wayman was previously in a relationship with British musician James Blake.